 Covent Garden Theater

-Covent Garden Theater is London's royal opera house and is one of the most iconic buildings in the entire city.
-The appearance of the building can be considered a reason to stop and visit the attraction.
+Covent Garden Theatre is the Royal Opera House in London, it is one of the most iconic buildings in the whole city.
+The exterior of the building can be considered a reason to make a stop and visit the attraction.
 The interior is one of the most beautifully decorated interiors.
-Locals say the building is home to the Royal Opera and Royal Ballet, two prestigious organizations operating in London.
+Locals say the building is home to the Royal Opera and the Royal Ballet, two prestigious organizations operating in London.

-The first building for the Covent Garden theater was destroyed by fire in 1808, and construction of the second began immediately.
-It was designed by Robert Smirke, an English architect who used a variety of architectural styles in his building creations, with particular emphasis on the Greek Revival style.
-No plays or performances were staged in the theater during World War II, but the grand building was still used for dance, ballet troupes, and opera rehearsals.
+The first building for the Covent Garden Theater was destroyed by fire in 1808, and construction of the second one began immediately.
+It was designed by Robert Smirke, an English architect who used various architectural styles in his building creations, paying special attention to the Greek Revival style.
+During World War II, the theater did not host plays or performances, but the grand building was still used for dancing, ballet troupes, and opera rehearsals.

 Reconstruction of the late 20th century

-Reconstruction of the Covent Garden theater began after the 1960s and continued in the following decades.
-Mostly, other amphitheaters were improved in the 1960s, requiring further renovations in the following decades.
-Over the course of the decade, extensive renovations were carried out, including renovating the ballet studios, offices, locker rooms and adding an addition to the rear of the building.
+Reconstruction of the Covent Garden Theatre began after the 1960s and continued in the following decades.
+Mostly, other amphitheatres were improved in the 1960s, which required further renovation in the following decades.
+Major renovations were carried out over the course of the decade, including the renovation of ballet studios, offices, locker rooms and the addition of an extension to the rear of the building.

 Performances of our time

-Covent Garden Theater is home to two of the world's great artistic companies, the Royal Opera and Ballet, performing with orchestra.
-From here, live performances take place almost every night of the week, with 12 productions broadcast annually worldwide via ROH Live Cinema, with a wide range of events streamed online.
+Covent Garden Theatre is home to two of the world's great artistic troupes, the Royal Opera and Ballet, performing with an orchestra.
+From here, live performances take place almost every night of the week, with 12 productions broadcast worldwide annually via ROH Live Cinema, with a wide range of events streamed online.